 Genes Dev.
 22(22):3184-95.
 Pubmed

-10/2016 – Welcome to our new PhD student, Damien Toullec who joins with an EpiGenMed fellowship!
+10/2016 – Welcome to our new PhD student, Damien Toullec, who joins the lab with an EpiGenMed PhD fellowship!

 06/2016 – Funding!
 INCa grant awarded together with E. Bertrand and M. Hahne teams @IGMM.

-01/2016 – Damien Toullec joins from the University of Rennes for his Master internship – welcome!
+01/2016 – Damien Toullec from the University of Rennes joins the lab for his Master internship – welcome!

-07/2015 – Dom gets the HDR diploma from the University of Montpellier.
+07/2015 – Dom obtains an HDR diploma from the University of Montpellier.

-12/2014 – Dylane Detilleux gets a PhD fellowship from the Ligue Nationale Contrer le Cancer and joins the lab!
+12/2014 – Dylane Detilleux got a PhD fellowship from the Ligue Nationale Contrer le Cancer and joins the lab!

-10/2014 – Bérengère Pradet-Balade (CR1, CNRS) gets the HDR diploma from the University of Montpellier and joins the lab – welcome!
+10/2014 – Bérengère Pradet-Balade (CR1, CNRS) got the HDR diploma from the University of Montpellier and joins the lab – welcome!

-11/2013 – Dylane Detilleux joins from the University of Montpellier for her Master internship – welcome!
+11/2013 – Dylane Detilleux from the University of Montpellier joins the lab for her Master internship – welcome!

-07/2013 – Alberto Elias-Villalobos from Sevilla University gets a postdoc fellowship and joins the lab – welcome!
+07/2013 – Alberto Elias-Villalobos from Sevilla University got a postdoc fellowship from the FRM and joins the lab – welcome!

-10/2012 – Thomas Laboucarié gets an EpiGenMed PhD fellowship and joins the lab – welcome!
+10/2012 – Thomas Laboucarié got an EpiGenMed PhD fellowship and joins the lab – welcome!

-07/2012 – Yves Romeo gets a tenured lecturer position at the University of Toulouse – congrats!
+07/2012 – Yves Romeo got a tenured lecturer position at the University of Toulouse – congrats!

-12/2011 – Yves Romeo from McGill University gets a postdoc fellowship and joins the lab – welcome!
+12/2011 – Yves Romeo from McGill University got a postdoc fellowship and joins the lab – welcome!

 01/08/2011: Opening Day and first member to join – Gwenda Lledo!
 Yes we can!